botworld-wiki/beatburger.github.io/pages/exploring.md

 <div markdown="1" class=" ghcms ghcms-canister">

-## Canister
+## Cannister

-You get 1 Canister bar, and 1 HP bar.
-You los HP in a fight, and your Canister Energy heals you up between fights.
+You get 1 Cannister bar, and 1 HP bar.
+You lose HP in a fight, and your Cannister Energy heals you up between fights.

 If you fight multiple mobs simultanously or to fast to heal in-between, you can die and get sent back to town with Can Energy left!

-Don't worry, you don't actually die or lose anything besides you Can Energy left.
+Don't worry, you don’t actually die or lose anything besides you Can Energy left.

 </div>